Today you’re getting the results of our month-long review of Populum CBD Oil. We tested Populum CBD oil on two subjective metrics:

 The fractionalized distillation process works on the basis that every individual compound in the hemp extract has a different boiling point.
 By boiling the extract at certain temperatures you can safely remove the exact compounds that you don’t want inside the CBD oil.

-In the end, Populum CBD oil contains other cannabinoids than CBD and a good amount of terpenoids, but can't fully be categorized as a ‘full-plant extract'.
+In the end, Populum CBD oil contains other cannabinoids than CBD and a good amount of terpenoids.
+We checked the test results of different batches and found that most of their batches are true full-spectrum products.
+Our sample, however, can’t fully be categorized as a ‘full-plant extract’.

 Now, besides looking at the amount of CBD and other cannabinoids (in milligrams) per grams/milliliters, how we assess potency is by simply testing it ourselves for sleep and pain.